franciscapessanha/Sheep-game/README.md

 # Animals Affect: Can you read sheep facial expressions?
 We build algorithms that can!

-" Animals in pain do show reliable, if at times, very subtle signs of distress.
+"Animals in pain do show reliable, if at times, very subtle signs of distress.
 A recently developed Sheep Pain Facial Expression Scale (SPFES) can help handlers accurately and objectively determine the degree of pain an animal is experiencing."
 Can you identify the signs?

 ## How to play
 The objective of the game is to classify sheep facial expressions as happy ("no pain") or sad ("pain").